 Completed Entries

-a system of holistic principles and dynamic practices that guides choices in nutrition, activity, and lifestyle for physical, emotional, mental, social, and environmental health.
+- A system of holistic principles and dynamic practices that guides choices in nutrition, activity, and lifestyle for physical, emotional, mental, social, and environmental health.

 – macrobiotic, adj., such as macrobiotic philosophy or macrobiotic dietary approach.